weareswat/librato_chart_sender_package/README.md

-## Librato Chart Sender
+## Librato Chart Sender Package

 It's meant to every week send the weekly report charts from librato to the people working at Rupeal

 # Version
--version1.0
+- version1.0

 # Usage